toniarnold/DMediatR/doc/docs/ping-pong-bing.md

 MediatR itself uses the classes `Ping` and `Pong`[^mediatr] as examples for `IRequest` request/response messages that are dispatched to a single handler.
 It also uses `Ping` for notification messages sent to multiple handlers.
-To avoid a name clash, DMediatR calls its built-in diagnostic `INotification` message `Bing` for "Broadcast Ping".
+To distinguish it, DMediatR calls its built-in diagnostic `INotification` message `Bing` for "Broadcast Ping".

 In a distributed scenario, `Ping` gets sent to a specific remote node when